mapbender/mapbender-documentation/en/development/controllers.rst

 The Front Controller - Using Routes
 ***********************************

-In Symfony2, each HTTP request goes trough the (one-and-only) front end controller (app.php in the web directory) which determines the controller funtion to pass it to.
+In Symfony, each HTTP request goes trough the (one-and-only) front end controller (app.php in the web directory) which determines the controller funtion to pass it to.

 The mapping from request path to controller function is basically done in the configuration, where the routing.yml defines these mappings - called routes - or imports their definitions from bundles (or other files).